Dominien/flexxter-calc/README.md

 # FlexXter Calculator

-A JavaScript-based pricing calculator for FlexXter services integrated with Webflow.
+A JavaScript-based pricing calculator for Flexxter services integrated with Webflow.

 ## Overview